Car Insurance When Selling Your Car: When to Cancel & What to Know

 See if you qualify for a lower rate in less than 2 minutes

-This guide walks you through everything you need to know about car insurance when selling your car.
-You'll learn when to cancel, how to get a refund on unused premium, what to do if there's a lienholder, and how to protect yourself whether you're selling privately or to a dealer — so you can complete the sale confidently and without costly surprises.
+This guide walks you through everything you need to know about car insurance when selling your car: when to cancel, how to get a refund, what to do with a lienholder, and how to keep your coverage seamless through the transition.
+Whether you're doing a private sale or trading in at a dealership, the right steps can protect your wallet and your record.

 Key Pinch Points

-• Cancel insurance only after title is officially signed over to buyer
+• Cancel insurance only after title transfer is fully complete

 Compare Car Insurance Rates in Ohio